-- a) Minimize p.v. examination - b) Avoid prolonged labor - c) Reduce the interval of time from rupture of membranes to delivery (i.e. avoid early artificial rupture of membranes) - d) Avoid routine episiotomies Operative delivery with forceps or vacuum extraction should be performed only in selected circumstances. - e) Avoid invasive fetal monitoring - g) In cases of PPH in women receiving a Protease inhibitor or Efavirenz, methergine should not be used unless alternatives (e.g., prostaglandin F 2 alpha, msoprostol, or oxytocin) are not available as the concomitant use exaggerates the vasoconstrictive response.8 If there are no alternative medications available and the need for pharmacologic treatment outweighs the risks, methergine should be used in as low a dosage and for as short a duration as possible. - h) Overall cleansing with Chlorhexidine has not been found to reduce MTCT however when there has been prolonged rupture of membranes (>4hrs) this intervention may have some benefit. - i) After delivery all the maternal blood and amniotic fluid should be removed from the infant promptly. - j) The umbilical cord is to be clamped quickly and preferably cut under cover of a gauze.
+- a) Minimize p.v. examination

+- b) Avoid prolonged labor

+- membranes)

+- performed only in selected circumstances.

+- e) Avoid invasive fetal monitoring

+- in as low a dosage and for as short a duration as possible.

+- been prolonged rupture of membranes (>4hrs) this intervention may have some benefit.

+- i) After delivery all the maternal blood and amniotic fluid should be removed from the infant promptly.

+- The umbilical cord is to be clamped quickly and preferably cut under cover of a gauze.